|

 God, the affairs.
 The tabloids hint at the torrid and steamy sex that

-happens during movie shoots or theatre runs, and most readers seem to
+happens during shoots or theatre runs, and most readers seem to

 accept that the tabloids exaggerate.
 They don't.
 If anything they